wsphd/csun-bana622/README.md

 ## Trade-offs: Verbose Documentation (large and explicit) vs. Terse Documentation (small and implicit)

   * Tensions
-    * It takes time, energy, motivation, and resources.
+    * It takes time, energy, resources, and perhaps most important, motivation
-    * It has to be part of the culture you create, craft, and nurture.
+    * It has to be part of the organization/engineering culture you create, craft, and nurture
-    * It can be done by specialists but it is best done by the individual herself/himself.
+    * It can be done by specialists but it is best done by the individual herself/himself

   * Transitions
     * Extensive In-line documentation, especially at the function level, can be done [e.g., ROXYGEN2]<https://roxygen2.r-lib.org/>